Understanding The Gottman Method: How Can The Gottman Repair Checklist Help You?

 Dr. John Gottman is the author of the New York Times bestselling book, The Seven Principles for Doing Marriage Work.
 Even though everyone feels their situation is unique, Dr. Gottman describes two categories of marital conflicts in his book.
 He believes that marital conflicts can either be resolved or perpetual.
 He clarifies the word perpetual to mean that some conflicts will be part of your lives forever in one form or another.

 Gottman notes that he's found that about 69% of marital conflicts fall into the perpetual conflict category in his work.
-For this reason, Gottman trains therapists to focus much of their work on perpetual conflicts.
+For this reason, Gottman trains therapists in the Gottman Referral Network to focus much of their work on perpetual conflicts.

 Gottman-trained therapists work on such issues as frequent conflict and arguments, poor communication, couples navigating emotional distance and separation, and specific problems related to sexual intimacy, infidelity, finance, and parenting.
 While the therapy is effective for couples whose marriages are on the brink of divorce or separation, the therapy is also helpful for couples experiencing non-threatening levels of conflict.

 The Gottman Therapy is constructed to support couples of all types as it transcends economic factions, races, cultures, sexual orientations, etc. A recent study discovered that Gottman’s couple therapy approach had positive effects related to improving marital adjustment and couples’ intimacy levels.
-Many online therapists are certified in the Gottman Method and qualified to use it in online counseling sessions.
+Many online therapists are part of the Gottman Referral Network and are qualified to use the Gottman Method in online counseling sessions.

 If you’d like to learn more about others’ experiences with the compassionate online couples’ therapists at Regain, you can read authentic counselor reviews below.